 – Gloria Jetter, Regional Executive Director, South Atlantic Division/Maryland Region

-Lori Hope has spoken about keeping hope alive, the importance of communicating compassionately with those who are most vulnerable, and other issues, at dozens of gatherings of health care professionals, cancer patients and caregivers, civic groups, businesses, and organizations, including the American Cancer Society, the Northern California Cancer Center and Stanford University, Google, the UCLA Ted Mann Cancer Center, Tulane University School of Medicine and Cancer Center, the International Conference of the American Thoracic Society, the American Lung Association of Michigan and the Karmanos Cancer Institute, the Tavis Smiley Foundation, the Jewish Federation of Silicon Valley , the University of California San Francisco and the John Muir Health Foundation.
+Lori Hope spoke frequently about keeping hope alive, the importance of communicating compassionately with those who are most vulnerable, and other issues, at dozens of gatherings of health care professionals, cancer patients and caregivers, civic groups, businesses, and organizations, including the American Cancer Society, the Northern California Cancer Center and Stanford University, Google, the UCLA Ted Mann Cancer Center, Tulane University School of Medicine and Cancer Center, the International Conference of the American Thoracic Society, the American Lung Association of Michigan and the Karmanos Cancer Institute, the Tavis Smiley Foundation, the Jewish Federation of Silicon Valley , the University of California San Francisco and the John Muir Health Foundation.
 [See Hope’s Speaker Reel, on YouTube, or view a 5:00 excerpt from “Playing the HOPE CARD Through Cancer and Beyond.“]

-Hope has also appeared on dozens of television and radio broadcasts and in newspapers and magazines as a spokesperson and expert in subjects including compassionate communication, cigarette addiction and cessation, and lung cancer awareness and screening.
+Hope also appeared on dozens of television and radio broadcasts and in newspapers and magazines as a spokesperson and expert in subjects including compassionate communication, cigarette addiction and cessation, and lung cancer awareness and screening.

-What Audiences Say About Lori Hope
+What Audiences Said About Lori Hope

 Lori Hope is a powerful motivational and public speaker.
 I was not just stimulated, but galvanized by her presentation.
 A cancer survivor herself, she draws on a reserve of heartfelt experience, melded with a loving, compassionate, and generous personality.
 She is a natural communicator, with intuitive knowledge of how patients, health professionals, and the general public can best understand each other.